mrkutly/blog/src/posts/absurd/index.md

 ## Business-logic and compiler-driven refactoring

 A way to think about this is that we are using the type system to model business logic.
 For example, an `Application`​ can be `pending`​, `submitted`​, or `rejected`​.
 It can `never`​ be anything else, and we want the compiler to enforce that.
 Later, we might want to add a new status, like `re-submitted`​.
-Imagine having to go through our entire codebase using text search to track down everywhere that type can surface?
+Imagine having to go through an entire prod codebase using text search to track down everywhere that type can surface?
 That sounds awful to me.
+Wait, I've done it before. it **is** awful.
 Instead, we should just be able to add that new `re-submitted`​ status and have the compiler show us everything we need update.

 ## That's it!